 The solution.
 Before Michelle enters her house, she begins to recite new mantras in conjunction with some deep breathing exercises.
 “I am safe.”
 “I am strong and smart.”
 “I am present in this moment.”
 She becomes mindful of the tension in her body and releases it.
 As she engages with her kids, she focuses on patience, compassion, and understanding without incorporating her desire to rescue or protect.
 At first, this is exhausting but over time it becomes more natural.
 Her SNS is no longer getting activated daily and she soon finds that her sleep patterns have greatly improved as well.

 The result.
-Michelle’s journey to regain her cognitive functioning yielded another result: the ability to critically think though matters systematically and not just emotionally.
+Michelle’s journey to regain her cognitive functioning yielded another result: the ability to critically think through matters systematically and not just emotionally.
 No longer experiencing triggers from past abuse, she felt more in control and less under the influence of her husband’s power.
 This restored her self-confidence and opened her up to stronger relationships with others.

 While not all journeys are the same, it is important to properly assess the impact of repeated trauma in a person’s life.
 The constant state of fight or flight is damaging and must be addressed as part of healing.